 Inclusion criteria

-The inclusion criteria consisted of considering papers about economic evaluations related to humans, with no time restriction (search conducted till June 2015), who undertake programmes for treating people with alcohol use disorders, people at risk of alcohol-related problems, and policy legislation and enforcement interventions.
+The inclusion criteria consisted of considering papers about economic evaluations related to humans, with no time restriction (search conducted till 24th July 2020), who undertake programmes for treating people with alcohol use disorders (classified as "A" in the data extraction tables), people at risk of alcohol-related problems (classified as "B" in the data extraction tables), and policy legislation and enforcement interventions (classified as "C" in the data extraction tables).
 Papers were excluded if they were review articles, were not full economic evaluations (comparative analysis of alternative courses of action in terms of both costs (resource use) and consequences (outcomes, effects) that aims to produce measures of incremental resource use, costs and/ or cost-effectiveness) (Drummond et al., 2015) providing an Incremental Cost-Effectiveness Ratio (ICER) as a result, did not use the term ‘alcohol’ as a drink, or did not focus on programmes associated with reducing or preventing alcohol consumption.
 Review papers were kept to check that identified papers by previous economic evaluation review were included.
 Papers included were those identified by the search strategy and some others obtained from citation tracking of identified key articles.

 Data extraction and synthesis method